 Don’t waste your time memorizing the Ten Steps.
 Instead, look at how the program would be initiated at your hospital.
 For example, in what cases might it be permissible to supplement a newborn?
 What must you include in your policy if you have an outpatient clinic?

-6. LGBTQ community
+6. LGBTQIA community

 To better serve your clients — as well as give competent clinical care — you’ll need to increase your knowledge of sexual orientation (SO) or attraction, and gender identity (GI), and how the client identifies with and experiences the world.